 This course engages you with expertly designed problems, animations, and interactive three-dimensional visualizations all prepared to help you hone your multivariable calculus skills.

-This unit, in particular, sets the stage for our first chapter, which provides a compact introduction to the essential ideas of multivariable calculus.
+This quiz, in particular, sets the stage for our first chapter, which provides a compact introduction to the essential ideas of multivariable calculus.

 Vectors play an essential role in multivariable calculus.
-For now, we can think of vectors as arrows in space, like the blue one in the 3D visualization below.
+For now, we can think of vectors as arrows in space, like the one in the 3D interactive below.
 A vector is defined by its direction and its length (or magnitude).

 You have control over the vector's length as well as the two angles and setting the vector's direction.
 Can you adjust these sliders so that the tip of the arrow sits exactly on the point in space?